 The Compensation Committee also believes that how executive officers accomplish objectives is important to the Company's culture and relevant to long-term performance.
 Purely formulaic incentive plans do not account for these qualitative assessments and can work against the Company's and stockholders' best interests.
-As such, the Compensation Committee believes that it should have an element of discretion to adjust executive compensation to reflect individual, qualitative performance.
+As such, the Compensation Committee believes that it should have an element of discretion to adjust executive compensation to reflect individual, gualitative performance.

-Performance-Based Incentive Compensation Should Have External Benchmarks external benchmark consisted of a group of specialty chemical and industrial manufacturers.
+Performance-Based Incentive Compensation Should Have External Benchmarks

+The Compensation Committee believes that the use of internal performance metrics alone does not create a full picture of Company performance.
+Accordingly, the performance-based element of our executive compensation program also emphasizes and evaluates the Company's performance relative to an external benchmark.
+For fiscal 2017 performance share awards, the external benchmark consisted of a group of specialty chemical and industrial manufacturers.
 The external benchmark serves as a means to evaluate, on a comparative basis, how well we deliver results that build long-term stockholder value, which in turn allows us to better establish the performance expectations of senior management in leading the Company.